 How to Wipe An External Hard Drive

-When it’s time to get rid of sensitive information kept outside a computer, the most important question is, how do you wipe an external hard drive?
 For many people, this will lead to extensive internet searches for “how to wipe an external hard drive”, “how do you delete everything on a hard drive?”, “how do you permanently delete files from an external hard drive?”, or other topics relating to erasing external hard drives completely.

-Wiping is often called formatting, and it basically means clearing all the data and starting fresh.
 It’s a good idea to permanently delete or wipe your data from your hard drive before you dispose of it, give it away, or resell it.

 If you’ve been following the Data Destruction blog, you’d probably know that deleting files from a hard drive does not permanently remove them.
 When you want to do away with an old external hard drive, you must permanently wipe it.